-On average, listings lease in the $30's per square foot per year.
-The Commerce submarket is experiencing a decrease in rates.
-In the last 3 months, the median rate fell $2 per sqft per year.
-That's a 5% decrease in rent.
+Most listings are in the $30's per square foot per year.
+The Commerce region is going through a an increase in rates.
+In the last 3 months, the median rate went up $33 per sqft per year.

-Compared to the rest of the Metropolitan Los Angeles market, the Commerce region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Commerce region has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 7 listings have been made available, which means new availabilities might be leasing quickly.
+In the last 90 days, 7 listings have been made available, which means new listings are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 171% of the listings in the Commerce are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,980 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this area are close to 2 stories.
-Most buildings in this region were built in 1965 and are Class A.
+Even though the median size is 2,690 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this area are approximately 2 floors.
+Most buildings in this area were built in 1967 and are Class A.

-A large portion of this region is residential, but there's plenty of office_space.
-Wholesale trade is the dominant industry in this area.
+A large portion of this area is residential, but there's plenty of office_space.
+Wholesale trade is the dominant industry in this market.
 Most of the folk of Commerce work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.